ringcentral/ringcentral-demos-oauth/README.md

 This project provides 3-legged OAuth demos using the [OAuth 2.0](https://tools.ietf.org/html/rfc6749) [Authorization Code flow](https://tools.ietf.org/html/rfc6749#section-1.3.1) for the [RingCentral REST API](https://developers.ringcentral.com) in various languages using [official and community SDKs](https://developer.ringcentral.com/library/sdks.html).

-The authorization code flow is useful for developers because it delegates the entire authentication, authorization, reset password and SAML-based single sign-on (SSO) flows to RingCentral who provides a consistent user experience.
+The authorization code flow is useful for developers because developers have to do less work and the user is presented with a familiar user experience.
+It accomplishes these goals by redirecting to RingCentral to mange the authentication, authorization, reset password and single sign-on (SSO) flows using a consistent user experience.

 The demos use the popup approach for 3-legged OAuth.